 Google uses a cluster of ranking factors in its algorithm to score their search results and uses a hyperlink based algorithm, PageRank, to calculate the popularity and authority of a page.
 This is still a fundamental factor in ranking even though Google is far more sophisticated today.
-In fact, Google keeps updating its algorithm as the behaviour of people changes.
+As a matter of fact, Google keeps updating its algorithm as the behaviour of people changes.

 SEO further encompasses technical and creative activities to influence and improve some of those known ranking factors.
 SEO also includes actions to help improve the number and quality of “inbound links” to a website from other sites.